 To bank or not to bank?
 This doesn't have to be the question.
 It isn't an all-or-nothing situation.
 You can choose to keep just some of your funds in a bank account.
 Meanwhile, you can either stuff the rest under your mattress or do what many financial advisors recommend -- invest in things like bonds or stocks.

-Investigate the links on the next page to find more information on banking and related topics.
+Investigate the links below to find more information on banking and related topics.